 With its rich history, Virginia City has become a destination for visitors interested in learning about Nevada’s past.
 Today, tourists flock here to see the restored buildings and learn about life during the boom times of 1859–1880.

 Are you traveling through the wild west today?
-Today, trains connect both towns while live re-enactments every weekend offer a glimpse into the life in the Wild West in the 1800s.
+Today, trains connect both towns while live re-enactments every weekend offer a glimpse into life in the Wild West in the 1800s.

 Virginia City, Montana